antonkarl/iceParsingPipeline/README.md

 # iceParsingPipeline

 Pipelines to parse plain text files using either the Berkeley neural parser or the Berkeley parser.
 Both models are trained on IcePaHC.

+The two pipelines and the Berkeley neural parser are licensed under the MIT license while the Berkeley parser is licensed under GPLv2.

 ### Using the neural pipeline